Created on 1 January 2022, the new ‘University of Lille’ institution brings together renowned faculties, institutes and schools.

 This new institution is the result of the shared ambition of several key players in the region’s higher education, research and innovation sectors to join forces to create:

-- a university of excellence and inclusivity, positioning itself as one of Europe’s most renowned institutions over the next ten years,
+- a university of excellence and inclusiveness, positioning itself as one of Europe’s most recognised institutions over the next ten years,

-- a major player in the region’s ongoing revitalisation, able to use the tools of knowledge and expertise to meet the challenges of global transitions − social, economic and ecological.
+- a major player in the ongoing revitalisation of its region, able to use the tools of knowledge and expertise to meet the challenges of global change − social, economic and ecological.

 Project participants